 What was the ADEPT SMART Places Live Labs programme?

-The ADEPT SMART Places Programme was a five-year project examining and developing innovation to enable the adoption of innovative and digital technology across the local highway network.
+The ADEPT SMART Places Programme (Live Labs 1) was a five-year project examining and developing innovation to enable the adoption of innovative and digital technology across the local highway network.
 Our commercial partners included SNC-Lavalin’s Atkins business, EY, Kier, 02, Ringway and WSP.
 With the support of DfT, the partnership launched the two-year £22.9m Live Lab programme in May 2019, with 8 local authority led projects taking place across the country – that included Central Bedfordshire, Cumbria, Kent, Buckinghamshire, Staffordshire, Suffolk, Reading and Transport for West Midlands.
 The eight Live Labs piloted innovation across SMART communications, energy, materials, mobility and the environment.
 Due to the pandemic, Live Labs 1 is only now concluding.

 Who do I contact for further information?